Tanama Tales

 Stop at the Chinatown Central Plaza for pictures.
 The area is full of colorful buildings, murals, and red lanterns.
 You may want to cross to Chung King Road to peruse art galleries.
 There are several bakeries selling Chinese baked goods but I will say Phoenix is the best.

-If you are not aware, many people come to Los Angeles to shop at an area known as Santee Alley or “Los Callejones.”
+If you are not aware, many people come to Los Angeles to shop in an area known as Santee Alley or “Los Callejones.”
 The idea is to buy wholesale and sell to individuals later.
-This area is also located in Downtown but it can get really crowded.
+This area is also located at Downtown but it can get really crowded.
 If you are looking for this sort of stuff or for simple souvenirs, it may be better to check the shopping plazas in Chinatown (Saigon Plaza, Dynasty).
 They are way less crowded and prices are comparable.

 If you want to keep exploring the area, take a walk at the Los Angeles Historic Park or check the scene at Highland Park Brewery.